shrikecode/shrike.vim/README.md

 ### Cursor line gets lost in Neovim

-For some reason \'nocursorline\' option gets set **sometimes**.
-I haven\'t tracked the issue yet.
+For some reason `nocursorline` option gets set **sometimes**.
+I haven't tracked the issue yet.
 A workaround (if you want cursorline that is) is adding following autocmd to your init.vim:

 ```vim